This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 1. Humayun’s Tomb Complex

-We walked there from our hotel in southeast New Delhi around 7 am and were the first people there.
-Humayun’s Tomb was one of the highlights for me in India, it was so nice to walk around and enjoy the beautiful surroundings almost all by ourselves.
+We walked from our hotel in southeast New Delhi, around 7:00 am, and were the first ones there.
+Humayun’s Tomb was one of the highlights for me in India, it was so nice to just wander around and enjoy the beautiful surroundings almost all by ourselves.

 Entrance fee: Indian nationals Rs.
 30 – Foreigners Rs.
 500